ivocosme/node-go-comparison/NodeExample/README.md

 This folder holds the source code that supports the Go Example

-Please visit XXX for more information on this post.
+Please visit https://ivocosme.github.io/node-go-concurrency/ for more information on this post.

 ## Requirements